↑

 Ingredients

-Ingredients to make coconut curry beef on a white background
+Ingredients to make coconut curry beef on a light surface with text overlay.

 • 2 tablespoons extra virgin olive oil